klattphysio/klattphysio.github.io/_pages/conditions.md

 ## Chronic Pain / Persistent Pain <a name="Chronic Pain"></a>

-{% include youtubePlayer.html id="jIwn9rC3rOI" %}

 Chronic pain can have an initial injury associated with it, but it doesn't always have to be related to tissue damage.
 Because the current research is showing that pain becomes chronic because of an overactive nervous system, we are finding new and creative ways to assess and treat chronic pain.
 Pain is usually considered chronic or persistent when it has been bothersome for more that 3 months.

-To get the full picture, the involvement of an overactive nervous system can be assessed with specific intake forms that we will have you fill out at the first appointment.
+To get the full picture and to find out where your pain is coming from, the involvement of an overactive nervous system can be assessed with specific intake forms that we will have you fill out at the first appointment.
 The forms have also been used in the past to effectively assess whether or not an individual is at risk of having their acute condition, become chronic pain at a later date.
 Because of this, almost all the clients that come in to our clinic are screened with these questionnaires.
+Watch the video below for an introduction to understanding why we feel pain:

+{% include youtubePlayer.html id="jIwn9rC3rOI" %}

 ## Arthritis